Nowadays, getting a job is not merely based on qualifications…

 Use expressions like “um” and “so” as fillers between sentences as you speak.
 Think and speak slowly.
 Make a sequence of what you would like to say and consider each statement twice.
 A well-thought answer is the key to cracking questions you haven’t heard of before.
 It will give the impression that you are well prepared to take on challenges in the job.

-Prior to your interview, search the net for the most absurd questions that have been asked during job interviews of famous organisations such as Microsoft and Google.
+Prior to your interview, search the net for the most absurd questions that have been asked during job interviews of famous organizations such as Microsoft and Google.
 Try answering these questions in your own way, this practice will guide you in answering unexpected questions in an interview.

 By asking unanswerable questions, the interviewer wants to judge your capabilities and strengths.
 The interviewer’s aim is to pick the best and most appropriate candidate.
 To be that candidate you need to be well prepared for surprises.
 You must be sensible enough to tackle such critical situations in a well-organised manner.
 Be confident and don’t underestimate yourself.
 You can ace these unavoidable questions with good logical reasoning skills.